NYPL-Simplified/readium-shared-js/README.md

 Downside: DO NOT invoke `npm init` or `npm install --save` `--save-dev` `--save-optional`, as this would overwrite / update the JSON, not the master CSON!

+## Private plugins

+The source maps related to the private plugins have been omitted.
+UMD build has also been omitted due to RJS_UGLY flag failing in that build script.